 Deliveries of the Cessna Citation V began in 1989, with deliveries ending in 1994.
-262 Citation V aircraft are currently in active service.
+Two hundred and sixty two Citation V aircraft are currently in active service.

 The Citation V can accommodate up to 9 passengers, with a maximum baggage capacity of 67 cubic feet.

 When in its optimum configuration, the Cessna Citation V can cruise non-stop for up to 1,727 nautical miles (1,987 miles / 3,198 km).
 However, when configured for the fastest cruise speed, the Citation V can maintain a cruise speed of 425 knots.